RESOStandards/reso-upi/README.md

 [**Uniform Resource Names**](https://en.wikipedia.org/wiki/Uniform_Resource_Name) are a type of [**Uniform Resource Identifier (URI)**](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) that allow globally unique identifiers to be created using a namespace.

-They are a general Internet standard from IANA and IETF, which are in many enterprise-scale applications such as AWS and LinkedIn.
+They are a general Internet standard from the Internet Assigned Numbers Authority (IANA) and Internet Engineering Task Force (IETF), which are in many enterprise-scale applications such as Amazon Web Services (AWS) and LinkedIn.

-RESO has a reserved URN which includes v1 UPI identifiers. [**See section 3.4.2**](https://www.iana.org/assignments/urn-formal/reso).
+RESO has a reserved URN that includes v1 UPI identifiers. [**See section 3.4.2**](https://www.iana.org/assignments/urn-formal/reso).

 ## URN Encoding Scheme
-In order to avoid collisions with special characters and preserve data passed in the URN, UPIv2 takes the following approach:
+In order to avoid collisions with special characters and preserve data passed in the URN, UPI v2 takes the following approach:

 > _The delimiters are the components of the UPI!_

 What does this mean, in practice?

 The UPI includes Country as part of constituent data.
-This means it has a component called `:country:` which is also a delimiter.
+This means it has a component called `:country:`, which is also a delimiter.
 This avoids the need for special delimiters.

 ## Examples